grubmaster5284/tts_flutter_test/GUIDE.md

 ### Troubleshooting

-**Error: "Your default credentials were not found" or "Google Cloud credentials not found"**
+**Error: "Google Cloud credentials not found"**

-- **For Flutter app:** Use a Service Account key file (see Service Account Setup above).
-Place the key file in the project directory (`backend/python/service-account-key.json`).
-- **For backend server only:** Run `gcloud auth application-default login`
+- Make sure `.env` file exists in project root
+- Verify `GOOGLE_SERVICE_ACCOUNT_JSON` is set in `.env` (minified JSON on single line)
+- Or set `GOOGLE_APPLICATION_CREDENTIALS` to path of service account key file
+- See [ENV_SETUP.md](./ENV_SETUP.md) for detailed troubleshooting

 **Error: "API keys are not supported"**
-- Google Cloud TTS requires OAuth2, not API keys.
-Use Service Account setup (recommended) or Application Default Credentials.
+- Google Cloud TTS requires OAuth2 service account credentials, not API keys
+- Use Service Account setup (see above)

 **Error: "The Text-to-Speech API has not been used"**
-- Enable the Text-to-Speech API in Google Cloud Console (see "Enable the Text-to-Speech API" above).
+- Enable the Text-to-Speech API in Google Cloud Console (see "Enable the Text-to-Speech API" above)

 **Error: "Permission denied"**
-- Make sure your service account or user account has the "Cloud Text-to-Speech API User" role.
+- Make sure your service account has the "Cloud Text-to-Speech API User" role

 **Error persists after setting up credentials:**
-- Make sure the service account key file is in one of the project directories listed above
-- Verify the file is valid JSON and not corrupted
+- Verify the JSON in `.env` is properly escaped and minified
 - Check that the Text-to-Speech API is enabled in your Google Cloud project
-- For sandboxed apps, Application Default Credentials may not work - use Service Account key file instead
+- Restart the app after changing `.env` (hot reload may not pick up changes)

 ---